Skip to content

 Operators

-Operators control how multiple filters are combined.
+Operators control how multiple filters combine.

 class ProductFilterSet(FilterSet):